 PLEASE NOTE: To protect your safety in response to the threats of Covid-19, we are offering our clients the ability to meet with us in-person, via telephone, or through video conferencing.
 Please call our office to discuss your options.

 FedEx Ground Accident Attorneys

 Driver fatigue is a rampant problem in the trucking industry.
 According to a survey of commercial truck drivers, approximately 25% of them admitted to falling asleep at the wheel just within the month prior to taking the survey.
-In recent months, there have been multiple fatigue-related accidents involving FedEx Ground drivers specifically.
+In recent years, there have been multiple fatigue-related accidents specifically involving FedEx Ground drivers.

 About FedEx Ground Drivers

 FedEx Ground drivers are different than most delivery truck drivers.
 This is because FedEx uses independent contractors for their Ground program, rather than FedEx employees.
 Because the drivers are independent contractors, FedEx Ground says that certain factors that could disqualify truckers slip through the cracks.